pocketzworld/creator-docs/pages/learn/studio/guides/scripting/unity-functions.md

 - Deconstruction events are called in all activated objects in a scene.
 - The OnDisable function is called when a given object is disabled or is inactive.

->❗️ALERT
->Unlike Unity, Highrise does not have an Awake function.
-Code that you would typically place in the Awake function is placed within the Lua script outside of any function, which Highrise will execute immediately when the script loads.

 ### Below is an example script with supported LifeCycle functions:

 ```lua